Event #65: $5,000 Seniors High Roller No-Limit Hold'em

 Bielan secured her second cash of the series having come 123rd in the $1,000 No-Limit Hold'em Seniors Championship just over a week ago.
 Her cash there of $5,654 was completely dwarfed by today’s yield of $33,968.

 The remaining players found their new seats after the final reshuffle of their tournament.
 The scene was set with bright lights and a full rail.
-The first place prize of over half a million dollars and the coveted gold WSOP bracelet were now within reaching distance.
+The first place prize of over half a million dollars and the coveted gold WSOP bracelet were now within reach.

 It was another cold deck that saw the remainder of Jordison’s stack sent in the way of Mark Checkwicz.
 Jordison got two streets of value from her flopped two pair before Checkwicz’s rivered gutshot straight draw materialized, ensuring Jordison was the first casualty of this final table.